 Is it not surprising that some investors are confused and do not trust the financial system?
 In search of guidance, you might receive biased or contradictory opinions from financial salespeople, the media, or even friends and relatives, which might get you sidetracked, confused, or worse.

 Our investment approach is called asset class investing.
-It is an approach based on the science of investing that cuts through the noise and confusion by focusing on what really drives investment return, helps to reduce volatility, and simplifies the investment process.
+It is an approach based on the science of investing that cuts through the noise and confusion by focusing on what can help drive investment returns, reduce volatility, and simplify the investment process.

 1 Xiong, James, Roger G. Ibbotson, Thomas Idzorek, and Peng Chen.
 Forthcoming 2010.
 “The Equal Importance of Asset Allocation and Active Management.”
 Financial Analysts Journal, vol. 66, no. 2 (March/April).